R35007/custom-command-runner-vscode-extension/README.md

 - Install the Extension.
 - From Command Palette (`(Ctrl/Cmd)+Shift+P`) type Custom Commands and select `Custom Commands: Open Custom Command Pallet`
-- Now Pick `Browse File` or Pick a script file to get the list of methods to execute.
-- Now Pick `Run File` command to run the full script file or Pick a method name to execute
+- Now Pick a command or `Browse File` to execute

 or

-- Right click on any `.js` file and select `Run Custom Commands`
+- Right click on a file and select `Run Custom Commands`
-- Now Pick `Run File` command to run the full script file or Pick a method name to execute
+- Now Pick a command to execute

 Sample command script file: `/myCommandScriptsFolder/myCommandScript.js`
 ```js